aKamrani/Jira-Assistant/README.md

    - 👤 Assignee: Amirhossein Kamrani
    - 🏷️ Components: DevOps
    - 🏷️ Labels: DevOps
-   - ⏱️ Original Estimate: From CSV
+   - ⏱️ Original Estimate: From YAML
 4. 📝 **Logs Work**: Creates a work log with the same time as original estimate
 5. ✅ **Sets Status**: Changes the sub-task status to "Done"